 The need for grounding an aquarium has been described by any number of experts.
 Discussion groups hash over the best methods for doing it.
 While I agree that shocks can, and do, happen when working with aquarium equipment, I don't agree that grounding is the best way to address the issue.
 Here's why.

-A popular ‘solution’ to encountering aquarium shocks is to drop a grounding probe in the water, and place the other end on a metal water pipe or a grounded electrical outlet.
+A popular ‘solution’ to preventing aquarium shocks is to drop a grounding probe in the water, and place the other end on a metal water pipe or a grounded electrical outlet.
 Sounds logical, right?
 Wrong.
 All that is being accomplished is providing a path for electrical current to flow through.
 Meanwhile the underlying problem hasn’t been solved at all.

 Ever wonder why birds sitting on a power line aren’t electrocuted?
 It’s because the current is flowing through the wire, not the bird.
 Now if that cute little birdie were to put one of his feet on another power line there would be a new path for the current.
-The new path goes from one wire to the other wire through the birdie, frying him to a nice golden brown.
+The new path goes from one wire to the other wire through the birdie, frying him to a crisp.

 Cure is Prevention

 The best cure is to prevent the problem from happening in the first place.
 Here are some simple steps to prevent shocks.

 - Power Off - Sounds too simple to make a difference, but it matters.
-Before peforming aquarium maintenance, turn off the power to equipment and unplug all the cords from the power outlets.
-No electricity is a sure fire way to ensure you don’t get a shock.
+Before performing aquarium maintenance, turn off the power to equipment and unplug all the cords from the power outlets.
+No electricity exposure is a sure fire way to ensure you don’t get a shock.
 The same holds true if you notice something that appears broken, such as a heater.
 Suppress the urge to quickly reach into the tank and yank out the offending equipment.
-Always power off first!
+Always turn the power off first!